Yandex Cloud

 To import a certificate, use the create REST API method for the Certificate resource or the CertificateService/Create gRPC API call.

-The ID of the restored certificate will be different from the ID that the certificate had when it was saved.
+The ID of the restored certificate will be different from the ID the certificate had upon saving.

-3. Repeat the process for each certificate you want to restore.
+3. Repeat the steps for each certificate you want to restore.

-The saved Let's Encrypt certificate becomes a custom certificate after it's restored.
+If you restore a saved Let's Encrypt certificate, it becomes a custom one.
 To renew this certificate, download its latest version yourself.

 Was the article helpful?